o3de/o3de.org/content/docs/userguide/asset-pipeline-processor-ui.md

+description: ' Learn the functions of each area of the &asset-processor; interface in &ALYlong;. '
+slug: asset-pipeline-processor-ui
+title: '&asset-processor; Interface'
+---
 # Asset Processor Interface<a name="asset-pipeline-processor-ui"></a>

 The Asset Processor interface provides areas containing detailed information about the assets that it processes\.
 These areas are shown in the following example\.

 ![\[The main window of the Lumberyard Asset Processor.
-The window is annotated with markers that identify the visual components and features described below.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/asset_processor/asset-processor-ui.png)
+The window is annotated with markers that identify the visual components and features described below.\]](/images/asset_processor/asset-processor-ui.png)

 ![\[The top of the Lumberyard Asset Processor window after the processing completes.
 The window displays the total time to scan, analyze, and build.
-The time is annotated with the identifier "I".\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/asset_processor/asset-processor-timer.png)
+The time is annotated with the identifier "I".\]](/images/asset_processor/asset-processor-timer.png)